BRACCO ITALIANO

 Information with regards to the breed Bracco Italiano.

 Adorable puppiesIn the UK Puppies can not leave the breeders home until they reach 8 weeks of age.
-I think they are the most adorable puppies you can see.

 The breed is not well known in the UK and you may not of seen one before.
 If you have stumbled across one you may wrongly think its a bloodhound.
 If you stood a blood hound beside a Bracco you would see they are quite different.
 The Bracco is a gun dog from Italy.
 In the UK we have spaniels, labradors, retriever's but in Italy they have Bracco.
 They are part of the HUNT, POINT, RETRIEVE breeds.
 Because they can do the whole job at hand.
 They live to work.
 They are the best of both worlds as they can chill at home, and be content, but when you say okay walk time, they will spring to life.
 The Bracco was bred to cover the ground effortlessly, and they do.
 They have an extended trot which is a massive feature of their movement.
 They are pretty awesome to watch.
 But the one thing you must train is recall.
 Because it takes them seconds to cover a field.
 Their are two breed clubs in the UK, with like minded enthusiasts trying to preserve the breed and always happy to give advice.
 Not all breeders are members of the clubs. |